Anemones and pasque flowers

 Anemone blanda Balkan anemone

-Pale variety of Balkan anemone, Emli Valley, Ala Dağları, Turkey.
+Balkan anemone, form with pale blue flowers, Emli Valley, Ala Dağları, Turkey.
 (Photo copyright © by Kaj Halberg)

 Anemone coronaria Crown anemone